SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/fastly.md

 In this step, you configure a collector and source to receive Fastly logs.

 1. Add a [Sumo Logic Hosted Collector](/docs/send-data/configure-hosted-collector) to your Sumo Logic Org.
-2. Configure an [HTTP Source](https://help.sumologic.com/03Send-Data/Sources/02Sources-for-Hosted-Collectors/HTTP-Source) for your Fastly request logs.
+2. Configure an [HTTP Source](/docs/send-data/sources/sources-hosted-collectors/http-logs-metrics-source) for your Fastly request logs.
 Make sure to set the Source Category when configuring the HTTP source.
 For example, `fastly`.
 Make a note of the Source Category you assign to the source.
 You will provide this Source Category value when you install the Fastly app.

 ### Step 2.
 Configure endpoint in Fastly for CDN logs

 In this step you add Sumo Logic as a logging endpoint for Fastly services, and configure it to receive CDN logs.
 The process is described in [Adding Sumo Logic as a logging endpoint](https://docs.fastly.com/guides/streaming-logs/log-streaming-sumologic#adding-sumo-logic-as-a-logging-endpoint) in Fastly help.

-If you want to collect CDN and Request WAF logs, see [Collect WAF Request logs](https://help.sumologic.com/07Sumo-Logic-Apps/18SAAS_and_Cloud_Apps/Fastly/01Collect-Logs-for-Fastly#Step_3:_Collect_WAF_Request_logs) below.
+If you want to collect CDN and Request WAF logs, see [Collect WAF Request logs](#Step_3:_Collect_WAF_Request_logs) below.

-1.png "image_tooltip")
+1
 Ensure that the data is sent to Sumo Logic in [Log format version 2](https://docs.fastly.com/guides/streaming-logs/custom-log-formats#upgrading-endpoints-to-use-version-2-log-format).
-To check the format, see [Determine which log file format you are using](https://help.sumologic.com/07Sumo-Logic-Apps/18SAAS_and_Cloud_Apps/Fastly/01Collect-Logs-for-Fastly) in Fastly help.
+To check the format, see **Determine which log file format you are using** in Fastly help.
 Note however, that all new logging endpoints use the version 2 custom log format by default.

-2.png "image_tooltip")
+2

 When you configure the Sumo Logic endpoint in Fastly: